Hammarberg/c2/README.md

 ```
         byte 0xea
 ```
+In this example, byte is also a macro that will be expanded.

 Macros have to be declared before the point of it being referenced and expanded.
-However, macros can reference other macros not yet decalred as long as all macros are known at the time of reference/expansion.
+However, macros can reference other macros not yet declared as long as all macros are known at the time of reference/expansion.
 ### Macro namespace
 Macros contain its own label namespace.
 Local labels can therefore be used inside a macro without risk of conflict.
 Global labels inside a macro has some use cases but is generally a bad idea since the macro can only be referenced once.
 For referencing data inside an expanded macro, look at indexed labels.
 ### Macro alias